 Historic, Narrative Space-Time

 2) What is that story that unfolds throughout space-time in van Rueysdael's painting?
 What history does it represent?

 3) Van Rueysdael's painting is a classic example of modern European landscape painting.
 How does the painting represent space?
 How can we connect this representation of space to the age of science, exploration, and colonization?

-5) Philosopher Walter Benjamin suggested that the Scientific Revolution shifted western perception of space-time from messianic to empty homogenous space time.
+5) Philosopher Walter Benjamin suggested that the Scientific Revolution shifted western perception of space-time from messianic to empty homogenous space-time.
 What might this mean?
 How can we connect that concept to the depiction of space in a conventional landscape like van Ruysdael's?
 Is the space-time matrix onto which the artist maps his depiction messianic or empty and homogenous.

 6) Sociologist Max Weber argued that modern, scientific, rational cosmology leads to a "disenchanted" understanding of the world.
 How does that relate to the transition from Messianic Space-Time?

-Visual Representations of Empty, Homogenous Space-Time: Ruins, Nature, and Madness
+Visual Representations of Empty, Homogeneous Space-Time: Ruins, Nature, and Madness

 Artists in the 18th and 19th centuries used the subjects of ruins, nature, and madness to consider the vastness of space-time and the smallness of human affairs.